valerio-iachini/ecto_bug_upsert/README.md

 ## Working case

-If we put a sleep after each write, the ID of the updated record is not nil:
+If we put a `:timer.sleep` after each write, the ID of the updated record is not `nil`:
 ``` elixir
 %EctoBug.Schema.Author{
   __meta__: #Ecto.Schema.Metadata<:loaded, "authors">,